christopherbouey/SF_EMS_Response_Pred/README.md

 -Ended with 3.12 M rows of useable EMS calls spanning April 2000 to present (July 2020)

-- Separated data into two categories: One for high-homeless areas and one for low-homeless areas -Used these categories for EDA
+-Separated data into two categories: One for high-homeless areas and one for low-homeless areas

+    -Used these categories for EDA

 #### EDA